apache/cordova-docs/docs/en/edge/cordova/events/events.batterystatus.md

 This event fires when the percentage of battery charge changes by at least 1 percent, or if the device is plugged in or unplugged.

-The battery status handler is called with an object that contains two
+The battery status handler is passed an object that contains two
 properties:

 - __level__: The percentage of battery charge (0-100). _(Number)_